u1f35c/python-panacotta/README.md

 This is a simple Python API for controlling Panasonic Blu-Ray players.
 It has only been tested with the DMP-BDT220, which dates from 2012.
 All players supported by the [Panasonic Blu-ray Remote 2012 Android app](https://play.google.com/store/apps/details?id=com.panasonic.avc.diga.blurayremote2012) should be supported; i.e. DMP-BDT120, DMP-BDT220, DMP-BDT221, DMP-BDT320, DMP-BDT500 and DMP-BBT01 devices.

-Newer players with "UB" prefixes (e.g. the UB-9000) support a (very) limited set of functions.
+Newer players with "UB" prefixes (UB-420, UB-820, and UB-9000) support a (very) limited set of functions.

 Example use
 -----------